How to Choose a Dehumidifier That’s Right for Your Home

 If you see some of these signs but aren’t certain whether your home has been experiencing significant moisture issues, research the problem by purchasing and monitoring a humidity gauge, also known as a hygrometer.
 This device monitors the indoor air quality and reports the readings.

-For most homes, a humidity level of between 30 and 60 percent shouldn’t cause issues, but narrowing the range to about 30 to 50 percent will help ensure that the air is easy to breathe and the home is comfortable.
+For most homes, a humidity level of between 30 and 60 percent shouldn’t cause issues, but narrowing the range to the ideal indoor humidity level of about 30 to 50 percent will help ensure that the air is easy to breathe and the home is comfortable.
 Humidity levels higher than this ideal range should be treated with a dehumidifier.

 “Large or multi-story homes can benefit from whole-house dehumidifiers since they can effectively manage humidity levels on all floors and in all rooms, providing comfort throughout the house,” Mingle says.

-Portable dehumidifiers, meanwhile, are much less expensive and much more consumer-friendly.
-They plug right into the wall and operate via built-in interfaces that are easy to understand and configure.
-Some portable dehumidifiers are equipped with hoses that can drain or pump out collected water automatically; others feature a collection bucket that must be emptied on a regular basis.
+Portable dehumidifiers, meanwhile, are are much less expensive and more consumer-friendly way to lower humidity in your home.
+They plug into the wall and operate via built-in interfaces that are easy to understand and configure.
+Some portable dehumidifiers are equipped with hoses that can drain or pump out collected water automatically; others have a collection bucket that must be emptied on a regular basis.

 What size dehumidifier do I need?

-For a very damp basement or other space, it might be necessary to increase the size of the dehumidifier to efficiently remove the increased level of moisture from the air.
+If you’re shopping for a basement humidifier to place in a particularly dank lower level (or for a crawl space dehumidifier), you may want to consider getting a larger-capacity unit than you might otherwise, so it can efficiently remove the higher level of moisture from the air in that space.
 Choose a dehumidifier that holds 12 pints of water for a 500-square-foot space, adding 5 pints for every additional 500 square feet.

-When searching for a dehumidifier, Mingle suggests considering these factors:
+When searching for the best dehumidifier for your space, Mingle suggests considering these factors:

 “First, the pint capacity of a dehumidifier is crucial, as it dictates the amount of moisture it can remove from the air in a 24-hour period, making it important to choose a capacity that matches the size of your space and its moisture levels.
 The tank size is equally important, as it stores the collected moisture,” Mingle continues.
 “Dehumidifiers with larger tanks or auto shut-off functions when the tank is full are advisable, especially in high-humidity areas.
 To maintain ideal humidity levels, having a humidistat, either built-in or separate, is beneficial.”